shogowada/scalajs-reactjs/README.md

 ReactDOM.render(<(HelloWorld())(^.wrapped := HelloWorld.WrappedProps("World"))(), mountNode)
 ```

-You can also use a pure function to render:
+You can also render with just a function:

 ```scala
 import io.github.shogowada.scalajs.reactjs.ReactDOM